 Paris Tours: Eye Prefer Paris Girlfriend Tours

 Nahem, a former chef from New York, was drawn to Paris by its plethora of culinary delights, transplanting himself to the city eight years ago.
-He decided to start doing tours about six years ago when he realized how much he enjoyed showing visiting friends around his neighborhood.
-He noticed that there weren’t many Paris tours similar to the ones he had in mind, so he began Eye Prefer Paris Tours.
+He decided to start doing trips about six years ago when he realized how much he enjoyed showing visiting friends around his neighborhood.
+He noticed that there weren’t many Paris trips similar to the ones he had in mind, so he began Eye Prefer Paris Trips.

 “One of my goals is to provide clients with a unique, memorable experience of Paris, to take them to places they usually wouldn’t find on their own,” Nahem said.
 “The experience I like to give people is more like having a good friend share the ins and outs of the city and its secrets, rather than a guide just telling them history and reading from a script.
 I speak to my clients the same way I would speak to my friends, with no formality.”

-That warmth and casual sense of fun was part of the experience I had when I met him at the Saint-Paul metro stop, along with a family from Vancouver, for a discovery tour of the Marais.
+That warmth and casual sense of fun was part of the experience I had when I met him at the Saint-Paul metro stop, along with a family from Vancouver, for a discovery trip of the Marais.
 Guiding us effortlessly through the neighborhood, Nahem explained the rich history of the area, from the days of royals through the Industrial Revolution and Jewish migration to its current status as ultrahip shopping destination.
-Although today it’s considered one of the coolest areas of Paris, the Marais retains a dense cultural history; it has one of the oldest buildings in Paris, on the rue François Miron, and there are many former royal mansions, or hôtels, dotting the area.
+Although today it’s considered one of the coolest areas of Paris, the Marais retains a dense cultural history; it has one of the oldest buildings in Paris, on the rue François Miron, and there are many former royal mansions, or hôtels

 Nahem led us through a handful of the mansions’ stunning courtyards and, with a conspiratorial humor usually reserved for divulging secrets to best friends, described the their juiciest stories, such as how the Hôtel de Sens, the gorgeous edifice now housing the Bibliothèque Forney, once housed Queen Margot after she’d taken two young lovers—one when he was 21, another 19.
 When the 21-year-old found out about the 19-year-old, he became consumed with jealousy and killed his young competitor.
 Queen Margot was so enraged that she had the older suitor executed.